Shahed Saegheh: Saegheh-2

-This model is also known as the Shahed 191.
-Later shown models have frontal air intake.
-The probability is that only piston engined models do not have frontal intakes.
-The UAV takes off from specialized racks mounted on a vehicle speeding down a runway (probably Toyota Hilux trucks) and is recovered on a runway with retractable landing skids.
+Later shown models have a frontal air intake, although it's likely that models with piston engines do not have a frontal intake.
+The UAV takes off from specialized racks, that are mounted on a vehicle speeding down a runway, and is recovered on a runway with retractable landing skids.
 According to Tasnim News, the Shahed 191 is 60% of the size of the RQ-170.

 The Shahed 191 carries two Sadid-1 missiles internally and lands on retractable landing skids.
 The Shahed 191 has a cruising speed of 300 km/h, an endurance of 4.5 hours, a range of 450 km, and a payload of 50 kg.
 The ceiling is 25,000 ft.
 The wing span is 7.31 meters, the length 2.7 meters, the max takeoff weight 500 kg, and the max speed 350 km/h.

-Fars News Agency says the Saegheh-2 has been used in combat in Syria, using missiles against the Islamic State terrorist organization.
+Fars News Agency says the Saegheh-2 has been used in combat in Syria, using missiles against the Islamic State militant organization.